benborgers/ben.page/src/content/posts/pebble.md

 But I find one thing interested about this story: I knew what angle to pitch this so that my parents would have the best chance of agreeing.
 In a way, I knew my audience.

-Perhaps it demonstrates that I had sleezy salesman tendencies starting in middle school.
+Perhaps it demonstrates that I had sleazy salesman tendencies starting in middle school.
 In which case this isn’t a very flattering story.
 Oops.